bf4/bf4.github.com/resume.md

 #### Radio Prep-- GoodPartsMedia.com

-*   Introduce testing (including TDD), continuous integration (CI), design patterns, and some agile practices.
+*   Introduced testing (including TDD), continuous integration (CI), design patterns, and some agile practices.
-*   Upgrade all Rails apps from Rails 3.0 to 3.2, and Ruby 1.8.7p72 to 1.9.3.
+*   Upgraded all Rails apps from Rails 3.0 to 3.2, and Ruby 1.8.7p72 to 1.9.3.
 Build new Rails app with CRuby backend and JRuby frontend.
+* Metrics
-*   Successfully rearchitect and/or decomplect apps:
+*   Successfully rearchitected and/or decomplected apps:
-    - Separate email management from User model, normalize addresses, improve email bounce processing (Perl).
+    - Separated email management from User model, normalize addresses, improve email bounce processing (Perl).
-    - Standardize deploy scripts, logging, error handling, LDAP authentication, pooled SMTP, etc.
+    - Standardized deploy scripts, logging, error handling, LDAP authentication, pooled SMTP, etc.

 ### Web Development Software Engineer -- Metromix/Gannett -- Chicago, IL, July 2010-June 2012

 #### A Social Entertainment Site

-*   I began and ran Metromix's weekly tech lunch.
+*   Began and ran Metromix's weekly tech lunch.
 *   Wrote a Net::HTTP wrapper for our deals importer to increase timeouts and provide better error-handling.
-*   Often uses math to solve complex problems.
+*   Often used math to solve complex problems.
 A former developer once said "wow, we'd been wanting to do fuzzy matching for a while."

 ### Ruby on Rails Contractor -- Zavteq -- Chicago, IL, 2011